Use of the Service Pupil Premium at Torpoint Nursery and Infant School

 - We hold a Remembrance Service in School each year and invite special guests to join us and this includes inviting all the parents who are or have served in the Armed Services.

 - We attend the events organised by MKC Heroes that are appropriate to the age and stage of development of our children.
 We also organise our own events related to our Forces Friends group.
 This year our MKC Heroes children from Year Two visited the Poppy Wave on the Hoe.
 Previously we have attended events at HMS Raleigh.

 - We also take a very active role in the local community and attend council and Royal British Legion events.
 We are affiliated to the Royal British Legion.
 This year we held our own Thank YouTea Party as part of British Legion 100 Years.
 Details can be found in our Armed Forces Families Section of our website....click on the photograph below to find our more.

-- We have a named member of the school's senior leadership team who acts as a point of contact for staff and parents alike and who works closely with the head teacher to ensure that the needs of children from Armed Services families are met across the school.
+- We have a named member of the senior leadership team, Mrs Stephanie Lock , who works with children, parents and staff to promote the well being of children from our Armed Forces Families.
+She acts as a point of contact for staff and parents alike and who works closely with the head teacher to ensure that the needs of children from Armed Services families are met across the school.

 - We have a whole school focuse on emotional health and wellbeing.This includes universal provision and also specific support from our asscoiate Nurture and Wellbeing Lead and our Nurture Support Assistant.
 Children from our Armed Services Families can, and do access this at times of specific need.